Co-parenting, education & school

 Anyone with parental responsibility has the right to:

-• Be informed about meetings involving the child - such as a governors’ meeting on the child’s exclusion.
-As parents, you should agree moving to a different school together.
-If agreement cannot be reached, then amicable offers negotiation sessions to help resolve specific issues.
+- Be informed about meetings involving the child - such as a governors’ meeting on the child’s exclusion.
+As parents, you should agree on moving to a different school together.
+If an agreement cannot be reached, then amicable offers Separating with Children Service to help resolve specific issues.
 Government guidance says that a school can refuse a place to a child if there is a dispute between parents and wait until the dispute has been settled by the court.

 Here are some questions and considerations to work through:

-For more help with co-parenting amicably, read our other blogs or a book a session with one of our co-parenting experts here.
+For more help with co-parenting amicably, read our other blogs or book a session with one of our Co-parenting Specialists here.

 FAQs

-Is there help with school fees for single parents UK?
+Is there help with school fees for single parents in the UK?

-ISC, or Independent Schools Council schools can potentially help with providing greater bursaries and funding for you children, even if you’re in co-parenting or parenting apart family model.
+ISC or Independent Schools Council schools can potentially help with providing greater bursaries and funding for your children, even if you’re in co-parenting or parenting apart family model.
 You can find an ISC school here.

 Are school admissions for separated parents different from married parents?